 Notice and Timeliness

-If your failure to notify the insurance company immediately after an accident, fire or storm hinders the insurance company's ability to properly investigate the claim (perhaps because evidence is destroyed or lost) or to take steps to prevent further damage (perhaps because you allowed it to continue to rain in the interior of your home), the insurance company may try to pay you less or nothing on your insurance claim.
+If your failure to notify the insurance company immediately after an accident, hurricane, fire, or storm hinders the insurance company's ability to properly investigate the claim (perhaps because evidence is destroyed or lost) or to take steps to prevent further damage (perhaps because you allowed it to continue to rain in the interior of your home), the insurance company may try to pay you less or nothing on your insurance claim.
 Putting the insurance company on immediate notice after an accident, storm or fire and finding an insurance law attorney to make sure your rights are protected during their investigation is the best course of action you can take after an accident, fire or storm.

 Proof of Loss